 The legendary Volvo-Cannondale mountain bike team was the first time a major corporation had committed a large budget to the sport.
 A huge amount of resources went into R&D and the team hired big-name racers like Missy Giove, Tinker Juarez, and rising downhill star, Myles Rockwell.
 The Cannondale Fulcrum DH represented its attempt to build the most advanced full-suspension mountain bike ever seen.

 The demands of World Cup racing in the ‘90s were different.
 The tracks were nearly twice as long as today’s shorter and more intense courses and required significantly more pedaling.
-Rear shocks were primitive and lacked the valving to keep the back end from bobbing when racers had to put the power down.
+Rear shocks were primitive and lacked the valving to keep the suspension from bobbing when racers had to put the power down.
 Engineers had to build as much pedaling efficiency as possible directly into the kinematics of the suspension design.
 No bike exemplifies these efforts better than the Fulcrum DH.

 At the front, Cannondale adapted its Headshok suspension fork into the dual-crown Moto DH.
 The fork used eight sets of needle bearings and square-profile stanchions to increase torsional stiffness over typical inverted fork designs.
 The oversized front-end also had interchangeable cups that could adjust the head angle, an advanced feature that wouldn’t be common until 10 years later when Cane Creek introduced its AngleSet.